 The PEA pathway, which is believed to play an important role in the regulation of neuroinflammation and pain signaling, represents a promising potential mechanism to treat multiple conditions of chronic pain.
-PEA is an endogenous bioactive lipid that has been evaluated for various pain conditions in more than 30 clinical studies, with over 2,500 patients, including patients with pain related to LSR and DPNP, treated with dietary supplement PEA in these studies.
-Fifteen of these studies were randomized, controlled trials (RCTs) in a total of approximately 1,500 patients, with thirteen of these RCTs demonstrating a statistically significant improvement in pain reduction endpoints.
-A peer-reviewed meta-analysis of eight RCTs conducted with PEA demonstrated a weighted mean reduction in pain intensity score (based on Visual Analog Scale, (VAS)) of approximately two points compared to control, which compares favorably to the reductions in pain intensity reported from clinical trials with currently approved chronic pain medications.
-In addition, few adverse events related to PEA treatment have been reported in these published clinical studies.
-Despite this promising precedent clinical data supporting the exploration of the potential utility of PEA in chronic pain treatment, there are no PEA-based therapeutics approved by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) or similar foreign regulatory authorities.
-Rather, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.
+PEA is an endogenous bioactive lipid that has shown activity in more than 30 published clinical studies in over 3,000 patients across a variety of pain indications, including approximately 1,500 patients in randomized, controlled studies, where it has demonstrated marked reductions in pain intensity and attractive tolerability and safety data.
+A peer-reviewed meta-analysis of eight randomized, controlled trials conducted with PEA demonstrated a weighted mean reduction in pain intensity score of approximately two points compared to inactive control, based on a Visual Analog Scale (VAS), which compares favorably to the reductions in pain intensity reported from clinical trials with currently approved chronic pain medications.
+Despite this encouraging precedent clinical data, PEA is only currently available as a dietary supplement (nutraceutical), which has shown low bioavailability and overall poor drug-like properties.

 As a prodrug of PEA, ETX-810 was designed to significantly improve the absorption and systemic exposure of PEA beyond what is achievable with currently available formulations, potentially maximizing the therapeutic effect.
-While to date there have been no PEA-based therapeutics, we believe that the precedent favorable clinical activity of PEA makes a compelling case for the development of a PEA-based prodrug, and we believe that ETX-810 offers several key differentiating features compared to currently available therapies for chronic pain.
+We believe that ETX-810 offers several key differentiating features compared to currently available therapies for chronic pain.

 - Novel approach to chronic pain with demonstrated clinical proof of concept.
 ETX-810, which we believe is the only PEA prodrug in clinical development, is being developed based on a precedent body of data for PEA demonstrating clinically meaningful statistically significant reductions in pain intensity across multiple clinical studies and pain conditions, with over 3,000 patients evaluated in published clinical studies of PEA.
-In one randomized, placebo-controlled study in over 600 chronic low back pain patients, PEA demonstrated statistically significant reductions in pain versus placebo.
-A published post-hoc analysis of this study further showed a greater than 50% reduction in pain intensity in 82% of patients treated with PEA.
-We believe this and other clinical studies with PEA provide clinical proof of concept of PEA's potential in the treatment of chronic pain, however, data from precedent studies of dietary supplement PEA may not be a reliable predictor of the efficacy or other benefits of ETX-810 and we will not use such data to support an application for marketing approval by any regulatory body. - Designed for desirable pharmacokinetics.
-In clinical studies in a small number (80) of healthy volunteers, ETX-810 has demonstrated rapid absorption and efficient release of biologically active PEA, resulting in approximately three times higher PEA exposure on a matched dose basis compared to a commercially available dietary supplement formulation of PEA.
+In one randomized, placebo-controlled study in over 600 chronic low back pain patients, PEA demonstrated statistically significant reductions in pain versus placebo including a greater than 50% reduction in pain intensity in 82% of patients. - Designed for desirable pharmacokinetics.
+In clinical studies in healthy volunteers, ETX-810 has demonstrated rapid absorption and efficient release of biologically active PEA, resulting in approximately three times higher PEA exposure on a matched dose basis compared to a commercially available dietary supplement formulation of PEA.
 Precedent clinical data has demonstrated a clear dose response with respect to PEA's ability to reduce pain intensity in chronic pain settings, supporting our approach to optimize the pharmacokinetic exposure of PEA with ETX-810. - Well tolerated and no known abuse liability in clinical studies.
-Phase 1 single- and multiple-ascending dose (MAD) clinical trials with ETX-810 have resulted in no serious adverse events (SAEs), no discontinuations and no clinically meaningful differences from placebo.
-The tolerability data of ETX-810 observed in these trials appears to be consistent with the precedent clinical studies of PEA.
+Phase 1 single- and multiple-ascending dose (MAD) clinical trials with ETX-810 have resulted in no serious adverse events (SAEs), no discontinuations and no clinically meaningful differences from placebo, and are consistent with the favorable safety and tolerability profile observed in precedent clinical studies of PEA.
 In addition, as an endogenous bioactive lipid, the potential for abuse is considered to be low and precedent clinical studies of PEA have no reported adverse events related to abuse. - Potential to be used as a monotherapy or in combination with other analgesics.
 In multiple precedent clinical trials, PEA demonstrated reductions in pain intensity both as a monotherapy and in combination with other pain therapies such as antidepressants, anticonvulsants, and opioids.
 To date, we have not observed any clinically relevant drug-drug interactions with ETX-810.
 We believe the favorable tolerability data in clinical trials and endogenous nature of PEA make ETX-810 unlikely to have drug-to-drug interactions and position it for the potential to be used in combination with other chronic pain medications, if approved, which is critical as clinicians commonly resort to polypharmacy as a treatment strategy for chronic pain.